-Yale College urges all members of the faculty to make themselves as available as possible for the academic advising of students.
+Yale College urges all members of the faculty to make themselves available to advise students.

-In freshman year, a student receives academic advice from a member of the faculty or professional staff who is a fellow of the student’s residential college.
-The residential college dean assigns students to freshman advisers on the basis of the student’s declared academic interests or other factors.
-A freshman adviser has on average three advisees, although some have as few as one or as many as five.
+In the first year, a student receives academic and other advice from a member of the faculty or professional staff who is a fellow of the student’s residential college.
+The residential college dean assigns students to first-year advisers on the basis of the student’s declared academic interests or other factors.
+A first-year ("college") adviser has on average three advisees, although some have as few as one or as many as five.

-In addition to a freshman adviser, first-year students are advised within their residential colleges by the residential college dean and freshman (peer) counselors.
-Each dean may be responsible for up to 125 freshmen, while each freshman counselor (“FroCo”) is generally assigned between 10-15 students.
+In addition to a college adviser, first-year students are advised within their residential colleges by the residential college dean and first-year (peer) counselors.
+Each dean may be responsible for up to 125 first-years, while each first-year counselor (“FroCo”) is generally assigned between 10-15 students.

-Refer to Resources for Academic Advising for more information on freshman and sophomore advising, or contact Assistant Dean Risa Sodi, the Director of Advising and Special Programs.
-Contact the residential college dean or head of your college if you are interested in becoming a freshman adviser.
+Refer to Advising Resources for more information on first-year and sophomore advising, or contact Assistant Dean Risa Sodi, the Director of Advising and Special Programs.
+Contact the residential college dean or head of your college if you are interested in becoming a college adviser.